jchiefelk/eaze-homework/README.md

 # eaze-homework

-Form to look up the contents of a user's Github account and displays them ranked by the number of watchers.
+Form to look up the contents of a user's Github account, ranked by the number of watchers.